Ford Pinto

 Chevrolet Caprice

-The Chevrolet Caprice was first revealed to the eager public in the ‘60s; but it turned out to be a huge letdown.
-The flagship model's generous size, comfort, and a huge range of engines drew enthusiasts in. but in 1965, the want for those big cars that swallow gas at ridiculous speeds left, leaving them worthless.
+The Chevrolet Caprice was first revealed to the eager public in the '60s, but it turned out to be a huge letdown.
+The flagship model's generous size, comfort, and a huge range of engines drew enthusiasts in, but in 1965, the want for those big cars that swallow gas at ridiculous speeds left, leaving them worthless.
+As the 1970s energy crises reshaped public demand, these massive land yachts quickly lost their mainstream appeal.
+The heavy chassis and low fuel economy made them entirely impractical for daily commuting.

 ‘64 Mercury Marauder